DigitalFabricationLab-NYIT-SoAD/resources/VacuumForming/README.md

 **The SoAD Fab Lab's Formech Vacuum Former (19" x 17") is available for student use on a walk-in, self-serve basis.**

 Reminders:
-* In the world of thermoforming, many different types of plastics can be thermoformed.
+* In the world of thermoforming, many different types of plastics can be used.
 The specific machine we have at NYIT is best suited to form 1 mm (or thinner) polystyrene.

 * You are welcome to experiment with forming materials other than this, but remember that the success of your output depends on your willingness to repeatedly test and prototype your design.